code-energy/teamspector/README.md

 The goal of this experiment is to test the effect of social network structure in human work.
 The experiment infers the social network graph from a group of workers.
 Workers are nodes.
-Nodes who previously worked on a same production are connected via an edge.
-Edges are unordered, and their strength is proportional to the number of previous productions jointly conducted.
+Nodes who previously worked together are connected via an edge.
+Edges are unordered, and their strength is proportional to the number of previous works jointly conducted.

 Edges and their nodes are removed from the graph after being inactive for eight years.
 Only productions in which workers are part of the graph's giant